 What is stimming in autism?

-Autism Stimming or stim is a kind of self stimulation and is one of the many indicators of autism spectrum disorder (ASD).
+Stimming is a kind of self stimulation and is one of many possible indicators of autism spectrum disorder (ASD).
 A person who stims shows repetitive body movements that can involve all five senses or moving objects in a repetitive motion.
-It is also called “stereotypy.”
+Stimming is also known as “stereotypy.”